 - ⅓ cup chopped dates or figs ($0.81)

 - 1-2 pods star anise ($0.12)

 - 3 cups cooked chickpeas ($0.51)

 - Sea salt & pepper to taste ($0.0)

 - 2 ½ cups water ($0.00)

 - Cilantro or parsley, chopped ($0.04)

 - Heat the olive oil in a pot on medium.
 Add chopped onions, garlic, and ginger.
-Sauté for another 2-3 minutes until the onions turn translucent.
+Sauté for 3-4 minutes until the onions turn translucent.

 - Add in all other spices, except star anise pod.
 Sauté for another 1-2 minutes, until spices are fragrant.

-- Add tomato paste, apple cider vinegar, tahini, and diced tomatoes, and cook for another 1-2 minutes to combine.
+- Add tomato paste, diced tomatoes, apple cider vinegar, tahini, and cook for another 1-2 minutes to combine.